DrBoogie/GetClean/CodeBook.md

 The zip-file which we had to download includes the following files:

-'README.txt':
+'README.txt': contains the general information about all the data in the zip-file

-'features_info.txt': Shows information about the variables used on the feature vector.
+'features_info.txt': contains the general information about the features.

-'features.txt': List of all features.
+'features.txt': contains the full list of all features.

-'activity_labels.txt': Links the class labels with their activity name.
+'activity_labels.txt': contains the list of activity labels.

-'X_train.txt': Training set.
+'X_train.txt': contains training set.

-'y_train.txt': Training labels.
+'y_train.txt': contains training labels.

-'X_test.txt': Test set.
+'X_test.txt': contains test set.

-'y_test.txt': Test labels.
+'y_test.txt': contains test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.

-'subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+'subject_train.txt'/'subject_test.txt': contains the subjects who performed the activity for each window sample.
-Its range is from 1 to 30.

-'total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
+'total_acc_x_train.txt'/'total_acc_x_test.txt', 'total_acc_y_train.txt'/'total_acc_y_test.txt', 'total_acc_z_train.txt'/'total_acc_z_test.txt': contains the acceleration signals from the smartphone accelerometer in 'g' units, for x-, y- and z-axis.

 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.